treefrogframework/treefrog-framework/docs/user-guide/en/test/index.md

  ********* Finished testing of TestBlog *********
 ```

-Make a test case in each model.
+Make a test case for each each model.
 Then please do the test.
 The key to a good Web application development is to be sure that the model is working properly.